 During the first couple of weeks, your lawn turf is vulnerable.
 Before it was harvested, your turf was growing in a field.
 Its roots had pushed around 90cm deep into the soil, and then the harvester came along and sliced off all but about 2.5cm of the root mass.
 This is an enormous trauma for the plant, but grass is tough and will soon grow more roots.
 Until those new roots grow, your turf will only be able to access water in the top few centimetres of the soil, and won’t be able to get down to the water table.

-You MUST water your turf daily for at least a fortnight and make sure that the water has soaked through to the soil below.
-In really hot weather, water twice daily if you need to but keep that soil moist.
+So please water your turf daily for at least a fortnight .
+Make sure that the water has soaked through to the soil below.
+In really hot weather, water twice daily if that’s what it takes to keep that soil moist.

-Your turf will be getting its roots down now and you can begin to wean it off its daily watering.
+In weeks 2-4, your turf will be getting its roots down and you can begin to wean it off its daily watering.
 Perhaps water every other day in week 3 and then just once or twice in week 4.
 Use your instincts, you’ll know what’s right.

-Your new lawn will probably need its first cut about 3 weeks after you laid your turf.
-To test if it’s ready, tug on the grass.
-If the turf lifts up – wait and try again in a few days-time.
-If you end up with a handful of grass clippings, then it’s OK to bring out the mower.
+Your new lawn will probably need its first cut about 3 weeks after the turf has been laid.
+To test if it’s ready, tug on the grass to see if the turf lifts up.
+If it does lift up, wait and try again in a few day’s time.
+If you end up with a handful of grass clippings, then it’s the right time to bring out the mower.

 The next cut should be in about one week’s time.
 Again, be gentle and collect the clippings.
 After that you can gradually reduce the length of the grass and you can mow more frequently if you feel you need to.